Equality and diversity

 The NV Legal Staff Handbook holds a Diversity Policy which covers conduct within the workplace.
 The ethos of the policy extends beyond employment relationships to the relationship with clients and third parties.

-All staff of NV Legal must also comply with the Outcomes in Chapters 2 and 9 of the SRA Code of Conduct 2011.
+All staff of NV Legal must also comply with the Outcomes in Chapters two and nine of the SRA Code of Conduct 2011.

 We will also record the nature and outcome of complaints of discrimination made by employees, clients and other parties.